LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 ## Step 3: Update Nightscout site

 This step may take some of you into uncomfortable territory just because it looks weird, but we need to use a special branch of Nightscout for now to test the remote overrides features.
 Eventually, this special branch should be merged into the regular Nightscout repository on GitHub, but for testing purposes it is separate for now.
 Just keep that in mind...this is a temporary situation.
+And these instructions will change when that merge happens...likely in a few days or so.

 To get this new branch to your GitHub's cgm-remote-monitor, we need to do some special steps.
 At some point in this process, you may be asked for your GitHub login information if you have never cloned to your computer before.